 Purpose: This study is aimed at developing a machine learning model to predict the outcome (mortality) of patients in ICU within 28 days of admission and to compare its performance with that of three other machine learning models.
 On top of that we study the association of COPD with other comorbidities and impact they have on mortality.

 Methods: Using the MIMICIII database we extracted data for all patients in ICU with COPD as primary reason for admission and then we compare the mortality impact between the patients with diabetes as a comorbidity and those without diabetes.
 We included adults (≥18 years) that had stayed in ICU for more than 24 hours and not more than 28 days.
 A machine learning model was developed to predict 28-day mortality and was compared with other 3 models.

+Statistical analysis includes Chi-square test, two-tailed Student’s t-tests, univariate and multivariate logistic regression model for survival analysis.
+Receiver-Operating Characteristic (ROC) Analysis used to assess accuracy of predictive(scoring) models.
+All analyses were performed by SAS version 9.4 (SAS institute Inc., Cary, NC)

 Results: A total of 5044 patients were enrolled but after going through the exclusion criteria the final cohort was 1358 patients.
 Our XGBoost model outperformed the other 3 models with AUROC of 0.841 and accuracy of 0.860.
 Using SHAP, the model was explained and top features for predicting mortality were discovered.